christian-vorhemus/azure-percept-py/README.md

 ## Troubleshooting

-#### During model conversion I get "Cannot create X layer from unsupported opset"
+#### During model conversion I get "Cannot create X layer from unsupported opset".
 This indicates that the model contains a layer that can't be converted to a model definition the VPU can process.
 For a list of supported layers see [here](https://docs.openvino.ai/latest/openvino_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.html).

-#### Reading audio data fails with "ValueError: Device not found" or "Exception: Azure Ear could not authenticate"
+#### Reading audio data fails with "ValueError: Device not found" or "Exception: Azure Ear could not authenticate".
 Type in "lsusb".
 You should see a list of several devices, try to find `ID 045e:0673 Microsoft Corp.`.
 If this device is not present, unplug and plug in your Azure Audio device again and restart the device.
 Additionally make sure your device has Internet connectivity during the authentication process.
 It's also possible that the user you run the command with has no rights to access soundcards.
 You can check this if you install alsa utils (`sudo yum install alsa-utils`) and then run `aplay -l`.
 If you see an output like "no soundcards found", add the user you run the script with (e..g the current user `sudo usermod -aG audio $(whoami)`) to the audio group, log out and log in and test again.

+#### When running the package in a docker container I get "Exception: Azure Eye could not authenticate" or "Failed to find MX booted device.
+Retrying..." is running in a loop.
+Type "lsusb" and check if "045e:066f Microsoft Corp" is present.
+If not, unplug the vision device and plug it in again.
+If it's visible, check if "03e7:2485 Intel" is in the list.
+If not, the authentication process is not finished.
+Check if your device has Internet connectivity.
+Additionally, make sure the container is using the host's network to receive udev events and you mount the /dev path to the container (e.g., `docker run --net=host -v /dev:/dev <imagename>`)

+#### When trying to install azure-percept I get "Could not find a version that satisfies the requirement azure-percept".
+Make sure that you install the package on the Azure Percept DK directly and you use a supported Python version (check with `python3 --version`).
+Also make sure you use a recent version of pip (`python3 -m pip install --upgrade pip`)

 ## License
 This library is licensed under [Apache License Version 2.0](https://github.com/christian-vorhemus/azure-percept-py/blob/main/LICENSE) and uses binaries and scripts from the [OpenVINO toolkit](https://github.com/openvinotoolkit/openvino) which is as well licensed under Apache License Version 2.0.